If you are from Scotland and want to access Pills by Post please visit this website for

 Misoprostol (the second medication) causes strong, painful cramps and heavy bleeding.

+You have 6 tablets of misoprostol in total.
 Use 4 tablets placed either in your vagina or between your cheek and gum.
+Keep the other 2 tablets safe for step 3.

 Insert 4 tablets as high as possible in the vagina; the exact location is not important only that they do not fall out.
 You can do this while lying down, squatting or standing with one leg up - whatever is most comfortable for you.